Decipherment of rongorongo: Ure Vaꞌe Iko's recitations

-These verses have generally been interpreted as creation chants, with various beings begetting additional beings.
-However, they do not conform to Rapanui or other Polynesian creation mythology.
-Guy notes that the phrasing is similar to the way compound Chinese characters are described.
-For example, the composition of the Chinese character 銅 tóng "copper" may be described as "add 同 tóng to 金 jīn to make 銅 tóng" (meaning "add Together to Metal to make Copper"), which is also nonsense when taken literally.
+Guy offered an alternative interpretation by noting that the phrasing is similar to the way compound Chinese characters are described.
+For example, the composition of the Chinese character 銅 tóng "copper" may be described as "add 同 tóng to 金 jīn to make 銅 tóng" (meaning "add Together to Metal to make Copper"), which is nonsense when taken literally.
 He hypothesizes that the Atua Matariri chant which Ure had heard in his youth, although unconnected to the particular tablet for which he recited it, was a genuine rongorongo chant: A mnemonic which taught students how the glyphs were composed.

 Fanciful decipherments

+Since the late nineteenth century, there has been all manner of speculation about rongorongo.
+Most remained obscure, but a few attracted considerable attention.

 In 1892 the Australian pediatrician Alan Carroll published a fanciful translation, based on the idea that the texts were written by an extinct "Long-Ear" population of Easter Island in a diverse mixture of Quechua and other languages of Peru and Mesoamerica.
 Perhaps due to the cost of casting special type for rongorongo, no method, analysis, or sound values of the individual glyphs were ever published.
 Carroll continued to publish short communications in Science of Man, the journal of the (Royal) Anthropological Society of Australasia until 1908.
 Carroll had himself founded the society, which is "nowadays seen as forming part of the 'lunatic fringe'."

 In 1932 the Hungarian Vilmos Hevesy (Guillaume de Hevesy) published an article claiming a relationship between rongorongo and the Indus Valley script, based on superficial similarities of form.
 This was not a new idea, but was now presented to the French Academy of Inscriptions and Literature by the French Sinologist Paul Pelliot and picked up by the press.
 Due to the lack of an accessible rongorongo corpus for comparison, it was not apparent that several of the rongorongo glyphs illustrated in Hevesy's publications were spurious.
+Despite the fact that both scripts were undeciphered (as they are to this day), separated by half the world and half of history (19000 km and 4000 years), and had no known intermediate stages, Hevesy's ideas were taken seriously enough in academic circles to prompt a 1934 Franco-Belgian expedition to Easter Island led by Lavachery and Métraux to debunk them (Métraux 1939).
+The Indus Valley connection was published as late as 1938 in such respected anthropological journals as Man.